By Kym Campbell, BSc. | Updated April 19th, 2023

 The Bottom Line

 Getting your carb intake right is a matter of consuming the right amounts.
 You also want to choose high-fiber, low-GI whole foods.
-These types of carbs result in better blood glucose responses.
+These types of carbs result in better blood sugar responses.

 There are many ways to further improve insulin sensitivity.
 Monitoring your blood glucose levels, and preparing your carbs correctly can make a big difference.
 Exercise, sleep, and intermittent fasting can also be helpful.

-To get started on a low-carb diet today, download this free 3-Day Meal Plan.
-For more help join my next free 30-Day PCOS Diet Challenge here
+To get started on a low-carb for PCOS diet today, download this free 3-Day Meal Plan.
+For more help join my free 30-Day PCOS Diet Challenge here

 FAQ